xumes/agile-team-tool/docs/mongodb-migration.md

 * Once a model has been rewritten, ensure migration scripts are written as well

 ## Structure
-* Top down. parent nodes have pointers to children.
+* Top down; parent nodes have pointers to children.

 ### Cloudant <-> MongoDB schema mapping